Vaccinations

 Vaccinations stimulate your dog’s immune system, so that if they come into contact with certain diseases, they have the best possible chance of fighting the disease and/or reducing the severity of the symptoms.

-Puppies and dogs can be vaccinated against diseases such as Distempter, Hepatitis, Leptospirosis, Parvovirus, Parainfluenza and Kennel Cough.
+Puppies and dogs can be vaccinated against diseases such as Distempter, Hepatitis, Parvovirus (DHP), Leptospirosis (L4) , Bordetella Bronchiseptica and Canine Parainfluenza (Kennel Cough KC).
 Some of these diseases can be passed on from infected dogs and foxes and even healthy looking dogs could be harbouring the diseases.

 The most important period for socialisation of puppies is prior to 16 weeks.
 In the weeks before your pet’s second vaccination, you should make every effort to introduce him/her to the world – traffic, people, sights and sounds.
 The more your pet encounters, the less likely he/she will be nervous later on.
 Carry your pet everywhere, if he/she is too heavy, find somewhere to sit with him/her on your lap.
 Supermarkets and schools are excellent places to socialise.
 Get your pet used to car travel by frequent short trips (most pups are car sick initially).